apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/delegation_tokens.md

 * The lifespan of a Role Delegation Token is limited to 1 hour by default;
 a longer duration of up to 12 hours can be enabled in the AWS console for the specific role being used.

+* The lifespan of Encryption Tokens is unlimited.

 * The lifespan of Full Delegation tokens is unlimited: the secret needs to be reset in the AWS Admin console to revoke it.